sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ## 🎉 Ruby 3 & Types!

-- Ruby 3 stdlib will have ship with type definitions
+- Ruby 3 stdlib will ship with type definitions
-- We're collborating closely with the Ruby core team
+- We're collaborating closely with the Ruby core team
 - See talks by **@matz**, **@soutaro**, and **@mame**

 ---